ahmadharis/ahmadharis.github.io/_posts/2020-05-14-Multiple-Environments-Xamarin-Android.md

 You can find more about Build Configurations and how to create them [here](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-create-and-edit-configurations?view=vs-2019).

-# Configure Andorid Manifest Files for your Environments
+# Configure Android Manifest Files for your Environments
 Xamarin allows configuring different Android Manifest files based on the Build Configuration.
 * Start by creating AndroidManifest for all your environments.
 You can duplicate the existing AndroidManifest.xml and rename it for each environment in your solution.

 * Edit your Android .csproj file